jdcloud-bds/bds-bch/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an new feature to the bds-btc project
+about: Suggest an new feature to the bds-bch project
 ---
 (NOTE: Please use this template for submitting new feature)